Sophie Witt

-Sophie Witt (born 12 November 2002) is a German professional golfer and member of the Ladies European Tour.
+Sophie Witt (born 12 November 2002) is a German professional golfer and Ladies European Tour player.
 As an amateur she won the 2020 European Girls' Team Championship.

 Amateur career

 Witt started playing golf in 2008 and is based at Golf Club Hubbelrath near Düsseldorf.
 Her mentors include fellow Hubbelrathian Sandra Gal and footballer Lars Bender, whom she met at a pro-am.

 Witt joined the German National Team in 2018, and won the bronze at the 2018 European Young Masters with the mixed German team.
 She finished tied 4th at the 2018 Irish Girls U18 Open Stroke Play Championship at Roganstown Golf Club, five strokes behind winner Kajsa Arwefjäll.

 In 2020, Witt won the German National Girls Championship (U18) at Fürstlicher Golf Club Oberschwaben.
 She also won the 2020 European Girls' Team Championship in Hrubá Borša, Slovakia together with Charlotte Back, Chiara Horder and Paula Schulz-Hanssen.
 In the final against Sweden Witt halved her game against Meja Örtengren for a final scoreline of 2.5 to 0.5 in Germany's favor.